As you learn more about WordPress, you may occasionally come across something called a blogroll.

 http://wordpress.org/plugins/link-manager

-The Link Manager plugin restores the built-in Links Manager, even if you upgrade to a later version of WordPress or remove all of your current links.
+The Link Manager plugin restores the Link Manager, even if you update to a later version of WordPress or remove all of your current links.

-Note: All this plugin does is add a single line of template code to WordPress to restore the hidden feature.
-When we last checked, this plugin had not been updated for some time, but it should still work fine.
-If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your template code.
+Note: This plugin adds a single line of template code to WordPress to restore the hidden feature.
+The last time we checked, this plugin had not been updated for a while, but it should still work fine.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

 Simple Links